Things To Know

 Making it easy for you to enjoy Jamaica

 We want to make your trip to Jamaica the best ever!
 Below we have listed a few tips and items that may be helpful while planning your trip to Jamaica.

-Cambios and commercial banks are accessible in all resort areas.
-Official currency exchange rates vary daily, so it’s advisable to shop around for the best rate before converting your cash.
+Cambios and commercial banks are accessible in ports or in the towns around the ports.
+Official currency exchange rates vary daily.
 Most Jamaican ATMs accept international bank cards with Visa, MasterCard, Cirrus and Plus logos.
-Banks also give credit card advances, change traveller’s cheques and provide other financial services.
+Banks also give credit card advances, change traveler’s cheques and assist with remittances and other financial services.

 Jamaica enjoys a tropical climate, characterized by high temperatures and humid conditions year-round.
 Average temperature ranges from 19 degrees Celsius (66 degrees Fahrenheit) to 32 degrees Celsius (99 degrees Fahrenheit).
 Though we’re known for our warmth and sunshine, the island sees two rainy seasons from May to June and September to November.
 Also, hurricanes may pass over the island primarily during the months June to September.

 Will it rain during your holiday?
 If it does, don't worry.
 Most times, the short tropical showers provide a welcome break from the afternoon heat.

 Lightweight tropical clothing is best suited throughout the year.
 Shorts and swimwear are acceptable on beaches.
 A light sweater is suggested for evenings, especially in the winter months.
 For business functions semi-casual wear for women and sports jacket for men are recommended.